 Assets and liabilities that are measured at fair value on a non-recurring basis include fixed assets, intangible assets and goodwill.
 The Company recognizes these items at fair value when they are considered to be impaired or upon initial recognition.
-During the three months ended March 31, 2013 and 2012, there were no impairments and as such, no fair value adjustments were recorded for assets and liabilities measured at fair value.
+During the first quarter of 2013, certain intangible assets acquired were measured at fair value using significant unobservable inputs (Level 3) as described in Note 3.
+During the three months ended March 31, 2014, there were no impairments and as such, no fair value adjustments were recorded for assets and liabilities measured on a non-recurring basis.